iamqiz/CinemaDrape_copy_from_aurelitec/README.md

-# recompile CinemaDrape source code from aurelitec
+i change CinemaDrape source code from aurelitec,and recompile it

 to TomberWolf :
    download CinemaDrape_compiled_from_aurelitec_sourceCode.zip in release